devangrajarora/socket-programming/tcp-chat-application/README.md

-# TCP Chat Application
+## TCP Chat Application

-A chat application with server and single client based on TCP protocol
+A chat application for communication between a server and single client based on TCP protocol